gvwilson/thirdbit/src/fiction/iffy/index.md

 and followed Iffy into her cabin.

 It took a while to get Honesty out of der exoskeleton.
-De lay on the floor beside Iffy's mattress becoming more vulnerable one piece at a time as Iffy and Wales undid snaps and buckles.
+De lay on the floor beside Iffy's mattress, becoming more vulnerable one piece at a time as Iffy and Wales undid snaps and buckles.
 Pauldrons,